edmundhung/conform/packages/conform-yup/README.md

       // Read the FormData from the from const payload = new FormData(e.target);

-      // Parse the data against the zod schema const submission = schema.parse(payload);
+      // Parse the data against the yup schema const submission = schema.parse(payload);

       // It could be accepted / rejected / modified